cgrotteland92/Semester-project-2/README.md

 ## Features

-- User registration & login
+- User registration & login - User email must end with @stud.noroff.no.
 - Create, edit, and delete auction listings with images
 - Place bids and view bid history with live updates
 - Responsive design for mobile and desktop